Deploy and Upgrade Systems

 Full documentation: Installation Guide

 > Note: This script is functional but not recommended for production.
-Use upgrade.php for production deployments. deploy.sh is suitable for development environments where git-based deployment is convenient.
+Use upgrade.php for production deployments. build_dev_from_source.sh is suitable for development environments where git-based deployment is convenient.

 # Basic deployment